Hepheoluwah/myportfolio/README.md

 # Personal Portfolio

 This is my personal portfolio website, built with Next.js.
-It showcases my projects, skills, and contact information through a clean, responsive, and user-friendly interface.
+It showcases my projects, skills, experience, education and contact information through a clean, responsive, and user-friendly interface.

 ## Overview